Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 Free VAT Laws Described Under Section 16 of IGST ACT

-As per the section 54 of CGST Act, the three options are mentioned to supply to SEZ:
+As per section 54 of the CGST Act, the three options are mentioned to supply to SEZ:

 The Supplies Made With The Payment Of IGST

-According to CGST laws, the supplies made with the payment of IGST to a SEZ Developer or SEZ Unitholder is liable for the payment of IGST at applicable rates.
+According to CGST laws, the supplies made with the payment of IGST to an SEZ Developer or SEZ Unitholder are liable for the payment of IGST at applicable rates.
 The export invoice will be generated in Indian currency with a proclamation that ‘SUPPLY MEANT FOR SEZ DEVELOPER/UNIT WITH PAYMENT OF INTEGRATED TAX’.
 The declaration made with the mentioned option will make the refund procedure fast.
 The IGST mentioned in the invoice is not charged from the customer, it is just for the acknowledgement purposes.

-The procedure will go like that:
+The procedure will go like this:

-Now, the entity X Pvt.
+Now, entity X Pvt.
 Ltd. will release the tax liability of Rs.
-54,000 by using Input Credit of Rs.
-36,000 which is available on an account and cash payment of remaining Rs.
+54,000 by using an Input Credit of Rs.
+36,000 which is available on an account and cash payment of the remaining Rs.
 18,000.
-So, the entity X will get a refund of Rs.
+So, entity X will get a refund of Rs.
 54,000, and subtracting Rs.
 18,000 from the whole, a refund will be Rs.
 36,000 which is the real net worth of input tax credit.

 1. For Purchase